1980 Classic (1979/1980)

 The 1980 Wilson's Classic (January) was the inaugural edition of the professional invitational snooker tournament, which took place on 7 and 8 January 1980.

 The tournament was played at the New Century Hall in Manchester, and featured eight professional players.

 John Spencer won the tournament, beating Alex Higgins 4–3 in the final.
 A second Classic was staged in 1980 in December with Steve Davis winning the title.

 Higgins made the highest break of the tournament, 75, during the final.

+Prize fund

+The breakdown of prize money for this year is shown below: